alex-bezek/blog/README.md

 # Features

 # TODO
-* Go through the tslint and tsconfig, update and learn it (or just remove typescript)
-* Replace facebook links with github links
 * Add mail chimp config for free tier
 * break up the content folder so its more clear what are posts vs random images vs random pages
 * fix meta data through-ought different pages